 - Have you ever been convicted of a violation of law other than minor traffic violations?
 If yes, explain.

 Here, indicate whether you've been convicted of a crime other than minor traffic violations in civil or military court.
 If you have not been convicted, enter no. If you have a conviction on your record, enter yes, and supply a typed explanation.
 Include the nature of the offense, the date of conviction, location where convicted, and disposition (sentence, probation, etc.).
+Depending on the nature of your offense, how long ago it took place, and what state you live in, you may have the option to expunge your record or recieve a Certificate of Good Conduct.
+It's a good idea to research these options before applying for a job.

 - Why are you interested in working for us?